-6.7.4.1 CLAYPITTS FARM BUILDINGS - MAP 10
+6.8.4.1 CLAYPITTS FARM BUILDINGS - (Map 8)

 The existing buildings although well screened are unattractive and partially unused.
 Sensitive redevelopment of this 'brown field' site would be largely unobtrusive in the overall streetscape and not only make a significant contribution to the local housing supply but could provide a small element of regeneration to this corner of Thaxted which borders the Conservation Area.
 The sensitivities associated with the listed Claypitts Farmhouse must be respected and access in particular, will need to be properly considered.
 It may be that an appropriate access can only be provided and any impact minimised on Claypitts Farmhouse by way of a new route across the adjacent coach park site.
 There are also sensitivities associated with views to the church from nearby footpaths.
 It will therefore be essential to design into any new development layout a viewing corridor of the church spire from the footpaths to the rear of the site.
 The site is also elevated and at present screening is by way of cypressus trees which will need to be replaced with native species (but already mature specimens) so as to provide a new screen to the Bardfield Road.
 Given the elevated position development should also be limited to one or two storey and design, layout and landscaping will be critical.
 Standard modern estate housing should be avoided and the design should reflect the Thaxted character and vernacular.
 Development should be limited to the site of the existing buildings and silos.
 The number of units will depend upon design and layout but it is not anticipated that there would be scope for more than 15 units.
+At least 50% should be small units (one and two bedrooms as required by the Housing Needs survey).